Ne0n09/cloudflared-remotefalcon/docs/updates.md

 ## Script Updates

+### 10.19.2025.1 configure-rf auto-update

+This version will display any outdated versions and prompt to download the updates.

+### Previous versions of configure-rf manual update

 Currently there is no auto-update for the configure-rf or helper scripts so you may want to check for updates periodically.

 1. The `configure-rf` script will print the existing versions on your system when it runs: